All Episodes

 And that's why this debate is so critical, regardless of which side of the aisle you are on, because Republicans know that based on the Obamacare experience, they could never unwind it.

-Democrats know it, and they see the opportunity to do it, and that's why they're going to try to pass this thing.
+And that's why they're going to try to pass this thing.

-And this bill that they're going to pass this new Green Deal Socialist bill will double down on Obamacare and even add more benefits.
+And this bill that they're going to pass, this new Green Deal Socialist bill, will double down on Obamacare and even add more benefits.

 Meanwhile, Social Security is headed towards insolvency, as is Medicare.